Rey Manaj: Under-21

 Manaj was called up for the first time to the under-21 squad by the coach Skënder Gega for the opening 2017 UEFA European Under-21 Championship qualifying match against Liechtenstein on 28 March 2015.
 He made his debut for the Albania under-21 side against Liechtenstein U21 coming on as a substitute at half-time in place of Jurgen Vatnikaj and managed also to score in his debut, in the 52nd minute of the match to sign the Albania U21s' 0–2 away victory.
 Manaj was called up by a new appointed coach, Redi Jupi, for the next qualifying matches against Israel and Portugal on 3 and 8 September 2015.
 He played as a starter on 3 September 2015 against Israel and was substituted off in the first-half 29th minute with Albion Avdijaj due to physique problems.
 On 28 March 2016, Manaj scored the equaliser 1–1 against Hungary U21 and his side went to win 2–1 following another goal scored by Herdi Prenga.

 Manaj returned to the under-21 side after two years absence in March 2018 for the double 2019 UEFA European Under-21 Championship qualifying matches versus Slovakia.
 He scored a brace in the first match on 23 March which ended in a 3–2 home loss, despite Manaj giving Albania the advantage twice.
 He also scored his team's only goal in the second match four days later as Albania lost 4–1 at Štadión pod Dubňom.
 Manaj was also captain in this match.

 Senior

-Manaj's dream was that one day he can play for Albania senior team.
+Manaj's dream was that one day he could play for Albania senior team.
 Manaj scored after 12 seconds with a first touch from his debut as a substitute for Albania against Kosovo putting two individual records at the same time for the fastest goal by an Albanian international as a substitute and youngest Albanian international goalscorer.
 He later dedicated his goal to his family.
 De Biasi stated that Manaj can play for Albania in Euro 2016, but however, he was not called up in the provisional 27-man UEFA Euro 2016 squad.

 Following Euro 2016, Manaj was called up for the friendly against Morocco and the opening 2018 FIFA World Cup qualifying match against Macedonia on 31 August and 5 September.

+On 7 June 2025, Manaj missed a penalty at the 45th minute in a World Cup qualifying match against Serbia, owing to a save by Serbian goalkeeper Đorđe Petrović.
+Four months later, on 11 October 2025, he scored the winner against the same opponent in the away game in Leskovac and made the double-headed eagle celebration.